markuszm/npm-analysis/README.md

 A major part of the results of this study were used in the paper, see https://arxiv.org/abs/1902.09217 to read it.

+We collaborated for parts of this work with [Return To Corporation (R2C)](https://returntocorp.com/).

+If you have questions regarding the usage of these tools either create a GitHub issue or write me an E-Mail.

 ## Data details

 Metadata of latest versions downloaded at: